How Your Donation Makes a Difference

 Tang Wen Yu

 About The Charity

 Canossaville Children and Community Services (Canossaville) runs Canossaville Preschool, Canossaville Student Care and Canossian Child Development Unit in the Aljunied-MacPherson area.

 Our programmes cater to both mainstream students, as well as those with hearing loss, giving priority to the poorest living in the lower income neighbourhoods.
 We are open to all faiths and races and every child is empowered to develop their God-given talents to the fullest.

 Founded by the Canossian Sisters in 1941, Canossaville operates under the guidance of the Canossian Daughters of Charity.
 We are licensed by the Ministry of Social and Family Development (MSF) and Early Childhood Development Agency (ECDA).
-Canossaville is also an approved Institute of Public Character (IPC) and is authorised to receive tax-deductible donations.
+Canossaville is also an approved Institution of a Public Character (IPC) and is authorised to receive tax-deductible donations.